masoudfard/Data-Science/README.md

-# Data-Science #
+# Data Science and Machine Learning Portfolio #

 An open-source Data Science repository containing portfolio of projects completed by me for academic, self learning, and hobby purposes.
-Presented in the form of iPython Notebooks.
+Presented in the form of Jupyter Notebooks.

+Tools:

+* Python: NumPy, Pandas, Seaborn, Matplotlib
+* Machine Learning: scikit-learn, TensorFlow, keras

 ## Contents
 These are some Machine Learning and Data Mining algorithms and models help you to understand your data and derive meaning from it.